alanng10/class-lang/Docue/Article/Sande/a.md

 Maide is shared maide.
 It has no this ref.
 Maide has param.
 The param is var list.
 Param var holds a ref.
-Param var type is not declared.
+Param var has type.
 Maide result is a ref.
-Maide result type is not declared.
+Maide result has type.

 Maide call argue is passed with ref.
 The call can be passed with argue that has same count of ref as the maide param var count.